Future Bride Sets No-Pet Policy For Her Wedding Because Of Her Allergies, Nephew Says He Won’t Attend Without His Service Dog

 Then people came to explain what an allergic reaction could consist of and why this might be a big problem if he brings the dog to the wedding.

-This is true too but honestly she may have said that simply because of her being allergic and making that decision was safest.
+This is true too, but honestly, she may have said that simply because of her allergies, and making that decision was the safest option.

 Studies published in the Journal of Health Psychology show that individuals with specific health concerns often experience heightened stress during social interactions.
 This can lead to a dilemma between adhering to one's health needs and maintaining social relationships, which is an essential aspect of well-being.